New Zealand / Politics

-The group says the flags are in opposition to "divisive" Māori sovereignty flags of the hīkoi making its way to Parliament.
+The group said the flags they carried were in opposition to the "divisive" Māori sovereignty flags of the hīkoi making its way to Parliament.

 Some of the group were displaying US President-elect Donald Trump signs and a banner saying "This is NZ's Trump Train".

-A couple of tourists told RNZ they were confused why they convoy were supporting Trump if they wanted unity as they felt Trump's policies do not promote unity.
+A couple of tourists told RNZ they were confused why they convoy was supporting Trump if they wanted unity as they felt Trump's policies did not promote unity.
 They said they were shocked to stumble upon the rally while on a walk in the park.

 Meanwhile, counter-protesters representing Māori sovereignty and the liberation of Palestine had erected banners on bridges along the route.
 Signs reading "end mass murder" and "stop the genocide" could be seen on the Market Road bridge.